 Suggested Reading: CSV Files and Your Ecommerce Store: Everything You Need to Know

 Needless to say, it’s not an ideal option for time-poor entrepreneurs who need reassurance that the backup will help them during a crisis.
 So let’s look at your alternative option.

 Using a Backup App for Shopify or BigCommerce

 If you don’t want to mess around with CSV files (and we don’t blame you), you can use a backup app like Rewind to automate a daily backup of your store.
 You can also perform a backup at any time, such as right before you make edits to your theme.

 Rewind gives you peace of mind knowing that all the hard work you’ve put into your store is protected.
 You have the flexibility to rewind a single item, multiple items, or your entire store to a previous version or point in time.

 Here’s a demo of how to restore deleted Shopify products using Rewind:

 While there are a couple of other backup apps on the market, there are numerous advantages that come with Rewind:

-- Rewind can backup more than merchants are able to backup manually, and more than any other automated backup app.
+- Rewind can backup more than merchants can backup manually and more than any other automated backup app.

 - It’s supported by a team of developers who regularly push software updates.